 Who buys pre-made bug out bags, anyway?

 Why?
 Because they haven’t been taken in by the prepping community (most of them, at least) so they don’t know about these things.
-They fall victim to those pre-made products advertised directly on those political websites (or through their newsletter) and they never get to read survival websites like mine and articles such as these.
+They fall victim to those pre-made products advertised directly on those political websites (or on their newsletter) and they never get to read survival websites like mine and articles such as these.